 - Third, sometimes the court staff can write down your address incorrectly, in which case you will not receive your hearing notice.

-Therefore, the best practice is to check your mail regularly, to try calling the automated system, and also to call the court directly.
+Therefore, the best practice is to check your mail regularly, try calling the automated system, and also call the court directly.
 All three are important to make sure that you don’t miss your hearing.

 Now that you’ve checked your immigration court hearing date, the the time to do the necessary steps to prepare for it.
 Remember, going to immigration court does not mean you will be deported.
 You can fight your deportation, whether you entered the U.S. without inspection, overstayed your visa, or have a green card.